 The best qualities of a coach for this stage of player are to:

-Only registered team officials and players are allowed on the field, benching area, change rooms (if applicable).
-Parents not volunteering, will be able to enjoy the games from the stands / sidelines only.
-All team officials from U9 to U18 are required to have an SPDSA ID Card.
-Cards are valid for a minimum of 3 years and are the responsibility of the card holder.
-A $20 fee will be charged for replacement of lost cards.
-Coaches/Managers without a card will not be allowed on the field or benching area during games/practices.
-Please ensure you contact the SPDSA office, Monday - Friday, 9:00am - 5:00pm about ID Cards.
+All team officials from U11 to U19 are required to have an SPDSA ID card and must present those cards to referees at games.
+Cards are valid for a maximum of 3 years (correlating with a valid CRC) and are the responsibility of the card holder; a fee may be charged for the replacement of lost cards.
+Officials without a card will not be allowed on the field or benching area during games.

 Fee includes uniform (jersey, shorts, socks).
 Players are required to have their own shin pads and indoor shoes.